nerdmanship/nerdmanship/projects.md

 ###### Nerdmanship Projects and Experiments

 > *All code.
 No video files.
 No image files.
-Virtually no loading time.*
+No loading time.*

 # Featured